 Doug Beasley, an accomplished photographer with 25 years of professional experience, will lead and mentor this workshop.
 As founder and director of Vision Quest workshops, Beasley provides photography workshops that emphasize personal expression and creative vision.
 For more information, please visit www.douglasbeasley.com.

 Join us in a unique opportunity to bring your photography to the next level.
 Whether you are considering becoming a professional photographer or interested in how to take better travel photographs, this workshop can help you achieve your goals.
 We will spend days photographing in exotic locations, as well as engage in group critiques, portfolio reviews and presentations.

-What – 13 day cultural and spiritual excursion in Yunnan, China.
-Includes a range of interactive activities, hikes through forests and temple complexes, informative history and religious lectures, and a spiritual workshop that will deepen, develop, and challenge your systems of belief.
+What – 13 day cultural excursion and photography tour in Yunnan, China.
+Includes a range of culturally interactive activities, hikes through forests and temple complexes, informative history and religious lectures, and professional photography workshops for enthusiasts of any skill level.

 Cost – $4,995 Includes all domestic and international airfare expenses, medical evacuation insurance, accommodations, most meals, activities, and cultural services.
 Trip insurance is recommended and will be offered for purchase separately.

 Group Size – While the Linden Centre can comfortably accommodate 30 people, this group is limited to 16 to ensure that all guests can receive personal attention from the Centre’s teachers and staff.
 Many workshops will be hands-on, thus the lower number of guests will ensure ample participation.
 To ensure that all can stay within the Centre, we highly encourage double occupancy with a loved one, friend, or colleague, but can assist in finding you an appropriate roommate.
 Requesting a single room for the duration of the trip is $600 and subject to availability.
 Our minimum group size is 10 people; we reserve the right to cancel any tour if the minimum size is not met.
 All rooms are non-smoking.